ncbi/cxx-toolkit/pages/ch_cmconfig.md

 ### How does it work?

-While in CMake “adding a build target” is final and cannot be reversed, in NCBIptb it is only a piece of information.
+While in CMake "adding a build target" is final and cannot be reversed, in NCBIptb it is only a piece of information.
 The decision of whether to add the target or not depends on several factors and is made by the build system itself.
 To do so, NCBIptb scans the source tree two times (CMake does it only once).
-During the first pass it collects information about target dependencies and requirements, then it uses filters to select “proper” build targets and finally, during the second pass adds them into the generated solution or build tree.
+During the first pass it collects information about target dependencies and requirements, then it uses filters to select "proper" build targets and finally, during the second pass adds them into the generated solution or build tree.

-Project filters include list of source tree subdirectories, list of build targets and list of build target “tags”.
+Project filters include list of source tree subdirectories, list of build targets and list of build target "tags".
 They can be specified in any combination.
-“Tag” is only a label – for example *test* or *demo*, it has no meaning for the build system.
+"Tag" is only a label – for example *test* or *demo*, it has no meaning for the build system.
 Subdirectories and targets are treated here as [regular expressions](https://cmake.org/cmake/help/v3.14/command/string.html#regex-specification).
 Note that project filters is only a starting point.
 If you request building projects in directory ***A*** only, but they require projects from directory ***B***, the latter ones will be added automatically.
 If you request building application ***A*** only, all required libraries will also be added automatically.

 <a name="ch_cmconfig._Tree"></a>

 ### Tree structure and variable scopes

 CMake input files are named *CMakeLists.txt*.
-When one “adds a subdirectory” to the build, CMake looks for *CMakeLists.txt* file in this directory and processes it.
+When one "adds a subdirectory" to the build, CMake looks for *CMakeLists.txt* file in this directory and processes it.
 Each of the directories in a source tree has its own variable bindings.
 Before processing the *CMakeLists.txt* file for a directory, CMake copies all currently defined variables and creates a new scope.
 All changes to variables are reflected in the current scope only.
 They are propagated to subdirectories, but not to the parent one.

 *CMakeLists.txt* in turn can include other CMake files – this does not create a new scope.
 This is good and bad at the same time.
 We will return to this topic shortly.